Updated November 01, 2023

-- Trustor (‘Grantor’ or ‘Settlor’).
-The person creating and funding the trust.
+- Grantor.
+The individual creating and funding the trust.

 - Successor Trustee.
-Takes over the management of the trust if the trustee dies or becomes incapacitated.
+Manages the trust’s assets if the trustee dies or becomes incapacitated.
 Commonly, the successor trustee’s role is to distribute and transfer the trust’s assets to the beneficiaries.

 By State